-We maintained our allocations to liquid alternatives and credit strategies, which we consider part of our defensive allocations.
+We increased our allocations to credit strategies and maintained our allocation in liquid alternatives, which we both consider part of our defensive allocations.
 We reduced our positions in EM bonds to emphasize our defensive posture.
 We continue to look for bouts of market volatility that provide opportunities to add value via tactical trading.